guangie88/spdlog_setup/README.md

   configuration file.
 * Tag replacement (e.g. "{tagname}-log.txt") within the `TOML` configuration
   file.
-* Throws exception on any form of error.
+* Throws exception with description on the error in the config file.

 ## Repository Checkout